MithamoMorgan/Diabetes_Prediction/README.md

 * **Jupyter Notebook:** Documenting process results.
 * **VSCode:** Development environment.
 ## Data
-I downloaded the data used from kaggle.
+I downloaded the data used in this project from kaggle.
 Here is the [link](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset)

 The data used include features such as:
 * age - important factor as diabetes is more commonly diagnosed in older adults.